Supporting Our Community

 AICAD BIPOC Academic Leadership Institute

-• The Office of Diversity, Equity, Inclusion, and Belonging sponsored seven faculty and staff to participate in the second annual Association of Independent Colleges of Art and Design (AICAD) BIPOC Academic Leadership Institute, providing professional development and mentoring opportunities.
+• The Student Affairs office and Community Engagement and Belonging sponsored seven faculty and staff to participate in the second annual Association of Independent Colleges of Art and Design (AICAD) BIPOC Academic Leadership Institute, providing professional development and mentoring opportunities.

 Diversity in the Curriculum